nikhilRP/docker-images/README.md

 Credits:

-1. https://github.com/phusion/baseimage-docker (for a well written article on why to have a base image)
+1. Checkout this [link](http://phusion.github.io/baseimage-docker/) for a well written article on why to have a base image and what it is all about